-Due to the outbreak of COVID-19 pandemic the Group operates in unusual business circumstances which occurred with the lockdown introduced by the governments of the countries in which the Group operates.
-According to the new measures and polices the Group had to close some points of sales which resulted in lower sales of goods.
-Nevertheless the Group assessed that going concern assumption is appropriate as at March 31, 2020 and COVID-19 pandemic will not be disruptive for the Group's business as a whole.
+Due to the outbreak of COVID-19 pandemic the Group operated in unusual business circumstances which occurred with the temporary lockdown introduced by the governments of the countries in which the Group operates.
+According to the imposed measures and polices in the middle of March the Group had to close temporarily some points of sales which resulted in lower sales of goods.
+Since May 4, 2020 all points of sales have been reopened.
+The Group assessed that going concern assumption is appropriate as at September 30, 2020 and COVID-19 pandemic will not be disruptive for the Group's business as a whole.
 The Group will carefully monitor the situation and undertake necessary initiatives to minimize the impact of COVID-19 on its operations.